Pan-Celticism: Handball

-As with Hurling and Shinty, Irish handball and Welsh handball (Pêl-Law) share an ancient Celtic origin, but developed into two separate sports, with a different set of rules and international organisations.
+As with Hurling and Shinty, Irish handball and Welsh handball (Pêl-Law) share an ancient Celtic origin, but over the centuries they developed into two separate sports with different rules and international organisations.

-Informal inter-Celtic matches were very likely a feature of industrial south Wales, with the Irish immigrant workers said to have enjoyed playing the Welsh game.
+Informal inter-Celtic matches were very likely a feature of industrial southern Wales in the nineteenth century, with Irish immigrant workers said to have enjoyed playing the Welsh game.
 However, attempts to play formal inter-Celtic matches would only begin after the formation of The Welsh Handball Association in 1987.
 The association was tasked with playing international matches against nations with similar sports such as Ireland, USA (American Handball) and England (Fives).
 To facilitate international competition, a new set of rules were devised, and even Wales' most famous Pêl-Law court (The Nelson Court) was given new markings, more in-keeping with the Irish game.

-Meaningful Welsh-Irish matches finally became a reality in October 1994, with "The One Wall World Championships" held in Dublin and an inaugural "European One Wall Handball Tournament" held at three courts across south Wales the following May.
-The 1990s was the high point for these inter-Celtic rivalries, The success of Wales' Lee Davies (World Champion in 1997) saw large crowds and high public interest.
-In recent years however, the decline of Handball in Wales has seen little interest in inter-Celtic competition.
+Meaningful Welsh-Irish matches finally became a reality in October 1994, with "The One Wall World Championships" held in Dublin and an inaugural "European One Wall Handball Tournament" held at three courts across southern Wales the following May.
+The 1990s were the high point for these inter-Celtic rivalries.
+The success of Wales' Lee Davies (World Champion in 1997) saw large crowds and high public interest.
+In recent years however, the decline of handball in Wales has resulted in little interest in inter-Celtic competition.

 Rugby

 A Pan-Celtic rugby tournament had been the subject of intermittent discussions throughout the early years of professionalism.
 The first material steps toward a Pan-Celtic league were taken in the 1999–2000 season, when the Scottish districts Edinburgh and Glasgow were invited to join the fully professional Welsh Premier Division, creating the Welsh–Scottish League.
 In 2001, the four provinces of the Irish Rugby Football Union (IRFU) joined, with the new format being named the Celtic League.

-The tournament is today known as the United Rugby Championship, and has since expanded into Italy and South Africa, with no plans for expansion into the other Celtic nations.
+Today, the tournament is known as the United Rugby Championship, and has since expanded into Italy and South Africa, with no plans for expansion into the other Celtic nations.
 However, inter-Celtic rivalries continue within the league, under the legal name of the body running the competition Celtic Rugby DAC.

+In Women's rugby union, The IRFU, WRU and SRU established the Celtic Challenge competition in 2023.
+While the first tournament was contested by one team from each nation (Combined Provinces XV, Welsh Development XV and the Thistles), it is hoped that the tournament will expand to six competing teams (two from each union) in 2024, with further expansions planned over the next 3 to 5 years.